 One thing someone suggested before that helps is to record your losses.
 As silly as it sounds it's actually a really good idea.
 If you write down how much you've lost, you're very unlikely to do it again.
 It will be a thing to reference when you next get the urge, and will tell you not to do it again.
 You should definitely get into the habit of doing this, and, if you find that you're recording gambling losses a lot, then you're simply gambling too much.
 You should never have to do it, but if you do it should be once only.
 People will sometimes gamble once, lose a lot, say they'll never do it again and then a few months later do it all over again.
 Whatever situation you're in - record it.
 And NEVER do it again.

 This is a bit of an odd statement to make as we are a Matched Betting website and we're telling you to "stop matched betting".
 Well - for a lot of you, you will never have placed a bet before signing up to Team Profit.
 That means we've introduced you to the world of bookmakers and betting and so have a duty of care to make sure you're not vulnerable to gambling.
 What we do is risk free, but seeing money in bookmaker accounts will make people want to gamble.
 Even if it's a few quid here or there on accas, or some spins on slots, it all adds up and if you are gambling like that, you'll realise you're either not making money or you're losing over all.

 So if you do have a problem and it keeps happening over and over again, then the best decision is to just remove yourself from the situation all together.
 And we really mean it.
-Stop using team profit, stop using oddsmonkey, and stop using the bookmaker websites.
+Stop using team profit, stop using any other sites, and stop using the bookmaker websites.
 It's simply not worth your time as you're just losing money and your mental health is far more important.
 Stop betting all together and the problem will not be there.